2400/git-lab/README.md

     git pull
     ```

 Look at README.md in your local directory.
-Were the chages you made online reflected in your local copy?
+Were the changes you made online reflected in your local copy?
 Record your answer to **Answer 12**.

 ----
                                             D O N E

 ----